rywilson1092/BeeGame/README.md

 of your solution.
 We recommend producing a simple, extensible solution and do not require you to complete all the tasks within the allotted time.
 However, please comment on any assumptions made or design decisions you would have made if you would have done something differently given more time.

+# Submitting your solution

+Please don't fork the repo, as your solution will be public.

+Either:

+a) Zip up your solution, omitting the vendor folder
+b) After committing your changes, you can create a git bundle from your local repo with:
+    git bundle create solution.bundle master

+Submit your solution via email